 Yes and no. Jack Westin does offer a number of free materials, like daily CARS passages and some live workshops, but most of the premium content is behind a paywall.
 Not to mention, you’ll need to buy the AAMC practice bundle.

 To be honest, the Jack Westin course is not really that good on the whole.
 Their CARS materials are great, but that’s about it.
 The science content lectures fall short, and the course is poorly organized.

 Is Jack Westin harder than AAMC?

 I would say that the Jack Westin CARS passages are about on par with AAMC passages in terms of length, difficulty and content.
-The same goes for the science questions.
-Jack Westin has some of the more realistic problems I’ve seen, and they are much closer than Kaplan’s to the AAMC.
+Jack Westin has some of the more realistic CARS problems I’ve seen.